 What is gambling addiction?

-A gambling addiction – otherwise known as a gambling disorder or compulsive gambling habit – is the uncontrollable urge to make bets and gamble, despite the negative impact it might have on someone’s life.
-Gambling addiction carries similar consequences as other addictions like sex, pornography, process addiction and even substance abuse.
+A gambling addiction – otherwise known as a gambling disorder or compulsive gambling habit – involves the uncontrollable urge to make bets and gamble despite the negative consequences.

-When a person wins a bet, it triggers the reward center in the brain, releasing a flurry of endorphins through the brain that release feelings of pleasure and fulfilment.
-These endorphins are addictive if not controlled, and it leads to someone wanting more.
+When a person gambles and wins, it triggers the reward center in the brain, releasing a flurry of endorphins that create feelings of pleasure and fulfillment (much like drugs or alcohol can).
+These endorphins can become addictive if not controlled, and lead to a person repeatedly chasing more.

-There are many different signs and symptoms of gambling addiction, but because the addiction has few if any, physical side effects, it can oftentimes be tricky for someone else to spot a problem in a loved one.
+Gambling addiction manifests through different signs and behaviors that often escalate over time.
+Because the addiction has few, if any, physical side effects, it can often be tricky for someone else to spot a problem in a loved one.

-However, there are behavioral changes that are associated with addiction that are worth watching for.
+However, there are behavioral changes that are associated with a gambling addiction that are worth watching for.
 These include:

-- Being preoccupied with gambling and always planning to get more money to gamble.
+- Being preoccupied with gambling (thinking about past gambling, planning future gambling, finding ways to get more money to gamble, etc.).